dleigh120/ga360_attribute_explorer/README.md

 Script generates and launches SQL query that compare thousands of feature-attribute's transaction rate against the overall website transaction rate to compute uplift score.

+Use-case: automating script yields effective insight tool on what makes the biggest difference to online sales.